jdreaver/rules_terraform/README.md

     [`.auto.tfvars.json`](https://www.terraform.io/language/values/variables#variable-definitions-tfvars-files)
     files so the variables are automatically loaded.
 - Document everything, refactor everything, etc. Make this presentable.
+- Add a top-level test asserting all S3 backend keys are unique.
+Duplicating keys because of a copy/paste error is really common.
 - Consider using
   [genquery](https://docs.bazel.build/versions/main/be/general.html#genquery)
   for common queries, like number of terraform roots on each version